PrinceCatt/ip/docs/README.md

 if not found:      Sorry, you are deleting an event that has not been added

-Note: this command receives the sequential number of the task as parameter.
-Please use list first
+Note: this command receives the sequential number of the task as a parameter.
+Please use list command first to locate the taks to delete

 ## Automatic saving and retrieving

 This method is automatically called so you do not need to enter any command.
 This method is to save the data into a data file called: YukinoData.txt.
-This file should locate at the same directory with the jar file.
+This file should be located at the same directory as the jar file.
 WARNING: Changing the data file manually without aligning with the data format will cause unexpected consequences!